MuhammadMoeezKhan/IOS-Connect-Four/README.md

 # Connect-Four

-The Classic!
+#### The Classic!
 Want to go down the memory lane and have a Connect Four compeition with your friends/family?
-I got you!
+I got you! <br>
-I created a Connect Four App that utilizes Collection views, enums, UIButtons, and game logic to get the whole experience!
+I created a Connect Four App that utilizes:
+- Collection views
+- Enums
+- UIButtons
+- Game logic

+Get the whole experience!

 ### Gif#1: Yellow Dot winning vertically
 #### Used